 Pretty much any anecdote you encounter will seem perfectly plausible.
 Yes, it’s possible a seemingly smart, responsible student applied to 20 different colleges and didn’t get admitted to a single one.
+(They should probably try to appeal at least one college's decision!)
 And it’s possible a student with lower grades and test scores than a college typically sees put together such a stellar essay that the admission committee overlooked the other quantitative elements.

 Does the person or website you’re seeing this anecdote on have anything at stake if they find themselves relaying inaccurate information?
 College websites, federal data sets, books published by reputable authors—all of those sources need to be accurate.
 Colleges can’t pretend they have a Computer Science major and not deliver.
 And they can’t fabricate admission data in the hopes that it helps them look good to prospective students.
 Reputable sources are reputable for a reason—they need to back up what they say.